SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   lsblk
   # list blocks

+  ls -la /var/mail
+  # check for mails
+  # sometimes this can disclose info

+  # check conf files in /etc - this can give new info or clues
+  cat /etc/hosts
+  cat /etc/resolv.conf

   # for any interesting binaries or anything with a name or version attached, research for known exploits
   # linpeas would not help here, so we need to manually check